misode/deepslate/README.md

 // Obtain the WebGL context of a canvas element const gl = canvas.getContext('webgl')

-// See the demo on how to create a resources object const renderer = new StructureRenderer(gl, structure, resources)
+// See the example on how to create a resources object const renderer = new StructureRenderer(gl, structure, resources)

 const view = mat4.create()